PhilipCastiglione/learning-machines/search/README.md

 # Search
-Search is a common problem in computer science and artificial intelligence.
-Here we have a number of common search algorithms demonstrated.
+Searching through state spaces for a goal state is a common task in Computer Science and Artificial Intelligence.
+Here are a number of common search algorithms demonstrated.

+If you're still reading at this point you probably have some reason to be interested in search algorithms, so welcome to a niche crowd of humans.

 ## Algorithms
 1. Breadth-First Search (`bfs.py`)